 - To engender the skills and desire to continually learn and grow through a lifelong professional career.

-- Assume leadership roles in their first job or graduate program;
+- Assume leadership roles in their career or graduate program;

 - Contribute to the social and economic environments of their communities; and